Simple ways to make your club or group more inclusive for deaf children and young people

 Inclusion does not need to be complicated.
 Small changes in communication, coaching and club culture can help deaf and hard of hearing children feel welcome and confident.
 When your club builds inclusive habits, every family benefits and your community becomes stronger.

-This page brings together practical tools that show you how to communicate clearly, work well with interpreters, support families and create a club environment where every child can take part.
+This section of the Flying Colours online resource brings together practical tools that show you how to communicate clearly, work well with interpreters, support families and create a club environment where every child can take part.

 Communication tips